Shaiklahir065/D-FLIPDLOP-NEGEDGE/README.md

 **THEORY**

+In D flip flop, the single input "D" is referred to as the "Data" input.
+When the data input is set to 1, the flip flop would be set, and when it is set to 0, the flip flop would change and become reset.

 **D Flip-Flop**

 D flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, D latch operates with enable signal.
 That means, the output of D flip-flop is insensitive to the changes in the input, D except for active transition of the clock signal.
 The circuit diagram of D flip-flop is shown in the following figure.